BallisticLA/RandBLAS/rtd/source/api_reference/skops_and_dists.rst

 Fundamentals
 ********************************************************************

-  ..  very similar effects can be acheived in C, Fortran, or Julia.
+  ..  very similar effects can be achieved in C, Fortran, or Julia.
 While there are
   ..  certainly some popular programming languages that don't support this kind of API
   ..  (e.g., MATLAB, Python, and R), accessing RandBLAS from these languages should
   ..  be mediated operator-overloaded objects in a way that's analogous to how one